monjikura/new_rabbit/README.md

 https://en.m.wikipedia.org/wiki/SRI_International

 Santa Maria, La Nina, La Pinta
-Pope Pius IX (Italian: Pio IX, Pio Nono; born Giovanni Maria Mastai Ferretti;[a] 13 May 1792 – 7 February 1878) was head of the Catholic Church from 1846 to 1878, the longest verified papal reign
+Pope Pius IX (Italian: Pio IX, Pio Nono; born Giovanni Maria Mastai Ferretti;[a] 13 May 1792 – 7 February 1878) was head of the Catholic Church from 1846 to 1878, the longest verified papal reign.....
+In 1875, Pius declared a Holy Year that was celebrated throughout the Catholic world.

 Merry Christmas Shanghai 72 光复强奸
 - https://en.m.wikipedia.org/wiki/Shanghai_massacre#:~:text=The%20Shanghai%20massacre%20of%2012,conservative%20factions%20in%20the%20Kuomintang%20